Influence and interaction indexes for pseudo-Boolean functions: a unified least squares approach: Interactions, influences, and least squares approximations

 \section{Interactions, influences, and least squares approximations}

-In this section we recall how the Banzhaf interaction index can be obtained from the solution of a standard least squares approximation problem and we show how a variant of this approximation problem can be used to define the Banzhaf influence index.
+In this section we recall how the Banzhaf interaction index can be obtained from the solution of a standard least squares approximation problem and we show how a variant of this approximation problem can be used to define both the Banzhaf interaction and influence indexes.